OMIndependent/quswan/src/liveblogs/k2-lv/lv8.md

 <img src="https://i.imgur.com/MN8Ovt2.jpg" alt="new paths" id="hd-liveblog" width="480" height="270" />

-Theres two locations to choose from: the Park itself or the Jungle Slider.
+There's two locations to choose from: the Park itself or the Jungle Slider.

 Ah well, into the park we go!